gdscbahirdar/forum-backend/README.md

 ```

 3. Set up a Postgres database for the project.
-4. Run the following commands to setup the database tables and create a superuser.
+4. Run the following commands to set up the database tables and create a superuser.

 ```shell
 $ python manage.py migrate